department-of-veterans-affairs/va.gov-team/products/on-site-search/resources-and-support/discovery.md

 - Investigate the analytics of R&S article pages and make changes based on findings
 - Investigate styling of R&S article pages to ensure they are consistent with the design system
 - Update CMS to optimize UX for both end users and content editors
-- Guardrails to allow new editors to publish content and to reduce duplicate content
+- Workflow and guardrails to allow new editors to publish content and to reduce duplicate content

 # Current sections of R&S article pages